micropython/micropython/ports/stm32/README.md

 should produce binary images in the `build-PYBV11/` subdirectory (or the equivalent directory for the board specified).

+### Flashing the Firmware using DFU mode

-You must then get your board/microcontroller into DFU mode.
+You must then get your board/microcontroller into DFU (Device Firmware Update) mode.
 On the pyboard connect the 3V3 pin to the P1/DFU pin with a wire (they are next to each other on the bottom left of the board, second row from the bottom) and then reset (by pressing the RST button) or power on the board.
 Then flash the